briansproule20/echo-trivia/README.md

 _A modern AI-powered trivia platform built on Echo._

-**EchoIQ** is a full-featured trivia experience powered by the Echo LLM — blending intelligence, design, and replayable daily challenges.
+**EchoTrivia** is a full-featured trivia experience powered by the Merit System's Echo Infrastructure — blending intelligence, design, and replayable daily challenges.
 Choose your categories, customize quizzes, or let the AI craft perfect brain workouts.

 ---